Making an Emergency Plan

 Being a young carer can be difficult at the best of times, but it can be extra hard if something unexpected happens, either to yourself or the person you are caring for.
 What happens if their health condition deteriorates?
 What happens if you are unwell yourself and unable to care?

-Planning ahead can help you manage these changes by being prepared and knowing what to do and, if necessary, who to turn to.
+Planning ahead can help you manage these changes by being prepared and knowing what to do and, if necessary, who to ask for help.
 This is why we are encouraging all Young Carers to make an Emergency Plan.

 If you put an Emergency Plan in place, you and your family will find it easier to get the extra support you need quickly.
 You’ll get help not only with the crisis or emergency but also helping you to carry on going to school, meet with your friends, look after your own health and emotional wellbeing.